CarlaBuongiorno/OceanThrills/README.md

 The target demographic are users who are holiday makers in Mauritius, as well as locals, looking to enjoy themselves with some extra sea and underwater activities.

-### Strategy

-#### Customer Goals
+#### Visitor Goals

 Visitors to this website are searching for water activities on the Island of Mauritius.
 They wish to find and navigate to the particular activity of interest using Google Maps, with the possibility to choose from a variety of different places on the island.
 They wish to find out more about the activity and see if the current weather and sea conditions are preferable in order to take part in the chosen adventure.

-#### Project Goals
+#### Ocean Thrills Goals

-This project is the best way to help them achieve this because it is easy to navigate, whether by mobile, tablet, or desktop.
+Ocean Thrills is the best way to help users achieve their goals because it is easy to navigate, whether by mobile, tablet, or desktop.
 The navigation bar is always in the viewport no matter where in the site the user has navigated to.

 The site is designed so that upon entering, the user immediately anticipates a sense of adventure and fun, and feels impelled to interact with the site.

+Ocean Thrills provides an effective, easy to use site for adventurers in Mauritius to explore the sea and underwater activities that are available around the Island.

-(In return for this investment, I (as the product owner) would make use of this website)
+In return for this investment, the site owner would make use of this website, have a professional looking first step into the world of using JavaScript, jQuery and APIs, and an exciting project to make a part of her portfolio.

 #### User Stories